skmda37/TensorflowTigerStyle/README.md

 and here is the painting of a TIGER by Franz Marc
 ![TIGER by Franz MArc](https://drive.google.com/uc?id=1S6cVG_neSru21cEGY7UoN1XQy-trfaIH)
 <br/>
 The jupyter notebook contains everything.
 I used tensorflow to perform the neural style transfer.
-I recommend running it on a GPU for instnace on google colab for free.
-Have fun painting your own photograph in the style of your choice!
+I recommend running it on a GPU (for instnace on google colab for free).